 how does the NOP manage this information in relation to the existing NetworkSlice and NetworkSliceSubnet IOCs?

 The need to standardize EGMF.
 Does SA5 really need to define this MnF?
-Doesn’t this approach mean moving away from producer centric model of SA5, i.e., focus on service producers rather than MFs?
+Doesn’t this approach mean moving away from producer centric model of SA5, i.e., focus on service producers rather than MnFs?

 If EGMF standardization is within the scope of SA5, then does SA5 need to provide details on EGMF internals?
 Does SA5 need to decide whether the EGMF is positioned on the Network Management Layer (NML), or the Service Management Layer (SML), or BSS layer?